oemof/oemof-thermal/docs/examples.rst

 to specify a storage in a model that optimizes operation with oemof.solph.
 As well as how to use the facade class StratifiedThermalStorage to add a storage.

-Furthermore it shows how to invest into nominal_storage_capacity and capacity (charging/discharging power) with a fixed ratio and independently with no fixed ratio.
-(There is still afixed ratio between input and output capacity)
+Furthermore it shows how to invest into nominal_storage_capacity and capacity (charging/discharging power) with a fixed ratio and independently with no fixed ratio (There is still a fixed ratio between input and output capacity).